The Backlink Audit Tool Lost and Found report manages all of the domains in your profile that have been newly acquired, lost or broken.

 If you are analyzing domains in your lost tab, these domains are recently lost so you still have the chance to regain them and maintain your backlink profile.

-To perform any action to a domain you will need to navigate to the far right of the list of backlinks and determine if you are going to want to keep it or delete it.
+To perform any action to a domain you will need to navigate to the far right of the list of backlinks and determine if you are going to want to whitelist, remove or disavow it.

 No matter which of these options you choose, you will be able to follow through with it by the URL or domain group.
 You can also add a comment to the backlink for future reference as to why a certain action was taken.